andrew-curthoys/curthoys-io/content/traveler/2021_04-ski_trip/wp/day_7.md

 category: Traveler
 subcat: Skiing
 activity: April 2021 Ski Trip
+short_sum: My first visit to Seattle.
+The gum wall is gross.

 I wake up around 8, a bit bleary eyed but ready to see the city.
 Since Greg & Joanne don’t drink coffee (huh?)
 I walk down to town and find a nice place called Zoka Coffee.
 I order a latte and enjoy it at a barstool by the window, observing the goings-on of Kirkland, WA.
 I finish my beverage and order a black coffee to-go and decide to wander around a bit.
 I know I’m close to the shores of Lake Washington but don’t know which direction.
 I vow to not look at my phone and see if I can stumble onto it.